akash1810/southern-railway-smartcard-delay-repay/README.md

   * The copy is also trimmed down to remove the verbose warnings/information.

 The payload of the `POST` request remains unchanged so the form operates as before.

+## Contributing
+This extension was scaffolded using the [yeoman generator](https://github.com/yeoman/generator-chrome-extension) and as such has handy grunt tasks!

+Checkout this repository, then run `npm install` and `bower install` to install the dependencies.
+Load the unpacked extension, then run `grunt debug` to live reload your changes.